DSStoffer/dsstoffer.github.io/Rtoot.md

 ```

  Missing values are represented by the symbol `NA`, $\infty$ by `Inf` and
- impossible values  are `NaN`.
+ impossible values  are `NaN` (not a number).
 Here are some examples:
 ```r
 ( x = c(0, 1, NA) )
  [1]  0  1 NA